AdenaGH/PhotoPillApp/README.md

 ## Release Notes

+### Version 0.5.0:
+#### New Features
+* Implemented cross-referencing  to display ranked drug matches on search results screen.
+* Implemented error dialog for searching with empty patient medication list.
+* Finalized and implemented smooth navigation between pages.

+#### Bug Fixes
+* Clear button works and restarting the app also clears data.
+* Ability to edit and clear patient medications individually and as a group.

+#### Known Errors
+* N/A

+---
 ### Version 0.4.0:
 #### New Features
-* Implemented API call to find drug rxcui given a medication name
+* Implemented API call to find drug rxcui given a medication name.
-* Implemented API calling to find drug properties utilizing the rxcui as a parameter
+* Implemented API calling to find drug properties utilizing the rxcui as a parameter.
 * Added functionality to format api response.

 #### Bug Fixes
-* State and data is saved across different states, even when navigating through the home page
+* State and data is saved across different states, even when navigating through the home page.
-* Overflow on patient description page no longer occurs
+* Overflow on patient description page no longer occurs.

 #### Known Errors
 * Search can happen even with an empty patient medication list